-It is normal to have bruising around your hip, thigh or knee and down to your foot as well as up the inner thigh to the groin area.
-You may also experience swelling of the upper and lower leg down to the foot and ankle.
-Swelling usually peaks around 7 days after surgery.
+It is normal to have bruising around your hip, thigh or knee and down to your foot as

-Be sure to use your ice machine 3-4 times a day for no longer than one hour at a time with your leg elevated.
+Be sure to use ice 3-4 times a day for no longer than one hour at a time with your leg elevated.
 This will help reduce pain and swelling.
-Keep extra frozen plastic bottles filled with water on hand to keep your ice machine functioning.
-Be sure to place a towel or ace wrap on your knee under the ice machine wrap.
+Be sure to place a towel or ace wrap on your hip or knee under the ice.